alloyzeus/az-wall/mindmaps/entity.md

 ### User

+A root entity.

 User is something that have an agency, i.e., the only object that can do operations.

 ### Terminal

+An adjunct entity between Application and User.
+The User is depended on the type of the Application.

 A Terminal is an authorized instance of application.
 A Terminal is associated to a user if the application is a user agent.
 If the application is service application, there will be no User reference.

 A Terminal is an adjunct of Application and User with User requirement depends on the Application's agency type.

 ### Session

+An adjunct entity of Terminal.